solliancenet/microsoft-postgresql-developer-guide/05_Monitoring/05_01_Alerting_Guidelines.md

 The REST API allows applications to access metric values for integration with other monitoring systems like external SIEM systems.
 It also allows applications to manipulate alert rules externally.

-To interact with the REST API, applications first need to obtain an authentication token from Azure Active Directory and then use that token in API requests.
+To interact with the REST API, applications first need to obtain an authentication token from Microsoft Entra and then use that token in API requests.

 - [REST API Walkthrough](https://docs.microsoft.com/azure/azure-monitor/essentials/rest-api-walkthrough)
 - [Azure Monitor REST API Reference](https://docs.microsoft.com/rest/api/monitor/)